-- (1) Location guidelines. - (A) Collocation preference.
-Applicants shall collocate with existing facilities to the extent feasible. - (B) Preferred locations.
-To minimize aesthetic and visual impacts and to the maximum extent feasible, all new telecommunication facilities shall be located according to the following preferences, ordered from most-preferred to least-preferred: - (i) parcels owned or controlled by the City; - (ii) parcels owned or controlled by other governmental entities; - (iii) parcels principally used as a golf course; - (iv) parcels or rights of way in agricultural zones; - (v) parcels or rights-of-way in industrial zones; - (vi) parcels or rights-of-way in commercial zones; - (vii) parcels or rights-of-way in open space zones; and - (viii) parcels or rights-of-way in residential zones. - (C) Exception for facilities proposed based on proximity to residential uses.
-Notwithstanding the preferences listed in Section 10-14.050(b)(1)(B), a proposed facility that is not a stealth facility within five hundred (500) feet from a residential use measured from the nearest point of the proposed facility to the property line of the parcel inclusive of the residential use shall be defined as a least preferred location.
-Notwithstanding the preferences listed in Section 10-14.050(b)(1)(B), a proposed facility that is a stealth facility within three hundred (300) feet from a residential use measured from the nearest point of the proposed facility to the property line of the parcel inclusive of the residential use shall be defined as a least preferred location.
+(1) Location guidelines.

+(A) Collocation preference.
+Applicants shall collocate with existing facilities to the extent feasible.

+(B) Preferred locations.
+To minimize aesthetic and visual impacts and to the maximum extent feasible, all new telecommunication facilities shall be located according to the following preferences, ordered from most-preferred to least-preferred:

+- (i) parcels owned or controlled by the City; - (ii) parcels owned or controlled by other governmental entities; - (iii) parcels principally used as a golf course; - (iv) parcels or rights of way in agricultural zones; - (v) parcels or rights-of-way in industrial zones; - (vi) parcels or rights-of-way in commercial zones; - (vii) parcels or rights-of-way in open space zones; and - (viii) parcels or rights-of-way in residential zones.

+(C) Exception for facilities proposed based on proximity to residential uses.
+Notwithstanding the preferences listed in Section ~~-10-14.050(b)(1)(B)~~, a proposed facility ~~in a less preferred location shall always be more preferred over a facility affecting view lines within one hundred (500) feet from a residential use measured from the nearest point of the proposed facility to the property line of the parcel with the residential use structure, within three hundred (300) feet from a residential use measured from the nearest point of the proposed facility to the property line of the parcel inclusive of the residential use shall be defined as a least preferred location.~~